vmware-archive/hillview/deployment/README.md

 both `platform` and `web` projects.
 We assume there is a user named 'hillview' on the servers in the following commands.

-The servers also require `java` to be installed.

 ```
 $: cd deployment
 ```